 If the magnification ratio is 1:2, 1:3, 1:4 etc… it’s not a macro lens.

 But macro lenses aren’t only good for shooting close up detailed images.
-Depending on the focal length you choose, your macro lens also makes an incredible portrait lens, which is ideal for food photography.
+Depending on the focal length you choose, your macro lens also makes an incredible portrait lens, which is ideal for macro food photography.

-Choosing the Focal Length of your macro lens
+Choosing the focal length of your macro lens

 When choosing a macro lens, the first step is to know whether you’re shooting on a full frame or a crop sensor camera.

-50 x 1.6 = 80
+50mm x 1.6 = 80mm

 Therefore the equivalent focal length = 80mm